Christie Brinkley’s Ex-Husband Peter Cook, 60, Engaged To Woman The Same Age As 21-Year-Old Daughter Sailor

-Christie Brinkley’s 21-year-old daughter Sailor Brinkley-Cook has something in common with her future mother-in-law: Her age.
+Christie Brinkley’s 21-year-old daughter Sailor Brinkley-Cook has something in common with her future mother-in-law: her age.
 The young model’s father, Peter Cook, 60, is engaged to a 21-year-old college student, Page Six reports.

 Sailor’s dad Peter did not show up in the Dancing with the Stars studio audience when she recently competed on the ABC reality show, but it sounds like he was keeping busy across the country in the Hamptons and also on a trip to Greece.